Get Your Printable W2 Form in 3 Easy Steps

 Who needs a W-2 tax from?

-Employees whose employers withheld some amount from their salary for tax purposes need a copy of their W2 forms as filed by their employers.
+Form W-2 is needed by employees whose employers have withheld some amount from their salary for tax purposes.
 They will need to attach it to their own tax returns when they file them.

 What are the main things that go on a Form W-2?